 The condition(s) for publisher

-- New Ropanasuri Journal of Surgery never publish manuscript containing material subjected to misconduct.
-For this purpose, similarity check is process subjected to regulation of the journal.
+- The New Ropanasuri Journal of Surgery never publishes a manuscript containing material subjected to misconduct.
+For this purpose, a similarity check is a process subjected to the regulation of the journal.

-- Manuscript that not meet the condition(s) for is subjected to rejection.
+- The manuscript that does not meet the condition(s) for is subjected to rejection.